Merritt Turetsky

-Merritt Turetsky is American ecosystem ecologist who is a professor at the University of Colorado Boulder.
-She serves as Director of the Institute for Arctic and Alpine Research (INSTAAR).
+Merritt Turetsky is an American ecosystem ecologist and a professor at the University of Colorado Boulder.
+She currently serves as the Director of Arctic Security for the University of Colorado.
+She served as the first woman Director of the Institute for Arctic and Alpine Research (INSTAAR) from 2019-2023.
 Her research considers fire regimes, climate change and biogeochemical cycling in Arctic wetlands.
 Turetsky is a member of the Permafrost Action Team (SEARCH), a group of scientists who translate and deliver science to decision-makers.

 Early life and education

 Turetsky was born in the Northeastern United States.
 She was an undergraduate at Villanova University in Pennsylvania.
 She moved to the University of Alberta as a graduate student, where she researched carbon storage and fluxes in peatlands under differing permafrost.
 After graduating, Turetsky worked as a visiting scientist with the Canadian Forest Service.
 She studied the nutrient cycling done by bryophytes.
 She was appointed a Mendenhall Postdoctoral fellow with the U.S. Geological Survey.
 After a couple of years, she was appointed to the faculty at the Michigan State University.